Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him? [Opinion]

-Melania Trump and the Queen of Jordon posed for a photo with their husbands, which was recently posted online.
+Melania Trump and the Queen of Jordan posed for a photo with their husbands, which was recently posted online.
 Today, that photo has many asking, “What’s wrong with this picture?”
 That is a question gaining strength across the social media sites after Queen Rania and Melania are seen in a rather nontraditional pose of standing behind their husbands, who are comfortably seated in front of them.

-While the Queen of Jordon looks on as Donald Trump speaks, Melania’s expression seems to indicate that she may be a bit uncomfortable with the seating arrangements.
+While the Queen of Jordan looks on as Donald Trump speaks, Melania’s expression seems to indicate that she may be a bit uncomfortable with the seating arrangements.
 Too often people forget that a picture only captures one moment in time, and there could be a million and one reasons for Melania looking so serious at that particular moment.

 Yahoo News describes this pose, which was posted online by journalist Yashar Ali, as “the two men sitting in chairs, with their wives standing stiffly behind them.”
-If the other pictures taken of Melania during her time with the Jordon queen are any indication, then most would agree she appears to be having a good time.
+If the other pictures taken of Melania during her time with the Jordan queen are any indication, then most would agree she appears to be having a good time.
 Melania is offering up genuine looking smiles in the several other images.

 A senior State Department protocol official describes this setup (with Queen Rania and Mrs. Trump standing) as "so weird" pic.twitter.com/CziAljdqWC